Types of Concept Maps

 Flowchart Concept Map Template

-Type 3: Hierarchy Maps - A Concept Map for Visualizing Organizational Structures
+Type 3: Hierarchy Maps - For Visualizing Organizational Structures

 Hierarchy maps, also known as organizational charts, are a key type of concept map used to represent the structure of organizations, systems, or processes in a clear, tree-like format.
 They visually display relationships and relative ranks, starting from the highest level and branching down to lower levels.